U.S. Resume Format: Best Practices, Examples, & Tips

 FAQ

-• Tailoring to the job: Recruiters appreciate a resume that is tailored to the specific job they’re hiring for.
+• Tailoring to the job: Recruiters appreciate a resume that’s tailored to the specific job they’re hiring for.
 Be sure to read the job description and customize your resume to highlight your relevant skills and experience.

 • Continuous learning: Employers value candidates who are committed to ongoing learning and professional development.
-Highlight any relevant courses, certifications or industry involvement that demonstrates your commitment to self-improvement.
+Highlight any relevant courses, certifications, or industry involvement that demonstrate your commitment to self-improvement.

 Should a U.S. resume include a headshot?